 Rosary is one of the most powerful prayers.
 It is a devotion to our Mother Mary.
 When reciting it, you can include the intention of the person you are praying for.
 You can meditate on it as many times as you want.
 You can actually pray it like a Novena, contemplating the five mysteries for nine consecutive days.

 Fourth Step: Write the prayers offered on the card

 The last step is writing down the prayers offered on the card.

 Nine (9) represents the number of persons who prayed multiplied by the other nine (9) representing the number of times the prayer has been offered.

 For example, the Mass was offered nine (9) times by nine (9) persons.

 After multiplying, add the product of each prayer to get the total spiritual gift.

 For spiritual bouquet ideas, you can include letters, short messages, and quotes on the card.
 Some customize it further by doodling, coloring, and even painting.

-If you are thinking of a gift idea, a spiritual bouquet is absolutely one to consider! it is such an inspirational and versatile present to anyone.
+If you are thinking of a gift idea, a spiritual bouquet is absolutely one to consider!
+It is such an inspirational and versatile present for anyone.
 It may not be luxurious but this is for sure powerful!